 The University of Melbourne continues to work closely with the Australian and Victorian governments and our own health experts.
 Our priority is the health, safety and wellbeing of our University community and we are doing everything we can to reduce infection rates in the community.

-We have enhanced our health and wellbeing services, including telehealth, COVID‑19 hotline and testing at the University of Melbourne Health Service, our Safer Community Program, Counselling and Psychological Services and an outreach program for students.
+We have enhanced our health and wellbeing services, including telehealth, COVID‑19 hotline and vaccinations at the University of Melbourne Health Service, our Safer Community Program, Counselling and Psychological Services and an outreach program for students.
 We've also expanded our range of scholarships and support programs.

 Our Financial Aid team are available to help students navigate the challenges of having limited income while studying, including hardship caused by the COVID‑19 pandemic.